CJ-Slater/Acme-ForkliftManager/README.md

+Acme Forklift manager/back-end for the Acme user Portal.
+A .NET Web API project for monitoring and managing forklifts.

 **Local setup instructions**

 1. Run the solution in your chosen IDE.
 Ensure that the API is running on 'http://localhost:7127/' as that is what the forklift user portal is expecting.